 There are several methods for purging crawfish, but the most common one involves soaking them in clean, salted water.
 This process encourages the crawfish to expel any impurities and helps to clean their digestive systems.

-See also How to cook asparagus in steamer
+See also How long to cook beer can chicken in oven

 To purge crawfish, start by preparing a large container or a clean sink filled with water.
 Add salt to the water, with a general guideline of using half a cup of salt for every gallon of water.
 Stir the water until the salt is fully dissolved.